 40 new generation UNSDCFs in 2020, that represent critical instruments for planning and implementing UN development activities at country level in support of the implementation of the 2030 Agenda.
-Gender equality needs to be at the centre of the work.
+Gender equality needs to be at the centre of the work

 UN Women's "Generation Equality" campaign brings together women's rights advocates and visionaries from across generations to demand equal pay, an end to all forms of violence against women and girls, and equal participation in political life and decision-making.
-The campaign will run throughout 2020, giving momentum to Beijing Platform for Action +25 commemorative initiatives, including UN Women's 2020 Global Gender Equality Forum.
+The campaign will run throughout 2020, giving momentum to Beijing Platform for Action +25 commemorative initiatives, including UN Women's 2020 Global Gender Equality Forum is a pivotal moment to resource gender equality and women's empowerment